jpverkamp/blog/content/reviews/books/Brandon Sanderson/The Cosmere/The Stormlight Archive/3 - Oathbringer.md

 It's also really interesting to see Shallan's relationship with Adolin growing.
 I think that they're a good match for one another.
 In the end,  {{< spoiler >}}I'm glad that she ends up with him rather than Kaladin.
 Kaladin needs something else methinks.{{< /spoiler >}}

 Speaking of Kaladin, he mopes a lot, but what else is new?
-He's still probably one of the most practiced at his powers up until everyone just lets go in the final battle, but less changes for him than in {{< goodreads book="The Way of Kings" text=" The Way of Kings " >}} and {{< goodreads book="Words of Radiance" text=" Words of Radiance " >}} .
+He's still probably one of the most practiced at his powers up until everyone just lets go in the final battle, but less changes for him than in [[The Way of Kings]]() and [[Words of Radiance]]() .
 He's had enough change for the moment though.

 Worldbuilding-wise...  {{< spoiler >}}the humans were the Voidbringers all along{{< /spoiler >}}  .
 That was quite the epic twist, almost three full books in the coming.
 Going back, I see where Sanderson has been hinting at it all along, which is all the more impressive.
 Even more, it makes me wonder what else he's done the same for...